-Fund your Masters with scholarships, grants, bursaries, loans and more.
+Masters funding from scholarships, grants, bursaries, loans and more

-If you are a student from the UK or EU, there are different potential sources of funding available for your Masters.
+If you are a student from the UK there are different potential sources of Masters funding available that you could be eligible for.

 Postgraduate Loan scheme

 Alumni Discounts & Scholarships

 Whilst doing your research about where to study, it is worth noting that many universities offer incentives to their undergraduates to return to study at postgraduate level.
 Discounts vary from 10% of tuition fees up to 50% or even full tuition fees at some universities.
 You will also find some offering similar offers if your parents are graduates of the university, so worth checking out those you have a connection with.

 Scholarships and Bursaries

-There are also many scholarships and bursaries available which offer money towards the cost of your Masters, which does not have to be paid back.
+There are also many scholarships and bursaries available which offer money towards your Masters funding, which does not have to be paid back.
 You can search for relevant scholarships and bursaries on our database.

 Grants from charities and trusts.

 There are literally thousands of smaller charities and trusts in the UK which offer grants either for educational or welfare purposes.
 Each one will have its own specific criteria and you will need to identify those for which you might be eligible.
-As part of our member benefits package, you can access an external database of over 3,500 charities and trusts which offer educational related grants or you can find them in the “Guide to Educational Grants”, a book which can be found in most reference libraries.
+As part of our membership package, you can access an external database of over 3,500 charities and trusts which offer educational related grants or you can find them in the “Guide to Educational Grants”, a book which can be found in most reference libraries.